John-tud/campus/About.md

   <br>
   <li> About the buisness </li>
   <p>Founded in 2006, Wheels on Fire originated as a humble mechanic shop in Dublin, Ireland.
 What started as a small operation driven by John's vision and hands-on expertise has grown into a thriving enterprise with three large, state-of-the-art locations across the region.
 Each shop is equipped with cutting-edge tools and staffed by highly trained technicians who share John's dedication to quality and precision.
-Specializing in automotive repair, maintenance, and customization, Wheels on Fire has built a reputation for reliability, transparency, and exceptional service. </p>
+Specializing in automotive repair, maintenance, customization, and now the sale and resale of automobiles, Wheels on Fire has built a reputation for reliability, transparency, and exceptional service. </p>
   <br>
   </section>